sardjv/www.sardjv.co.uk/jekyll/blog/francesca/_posts/2014-05-23-back-to-work.markdown

   - mental-health-awareness
   - nurse-revalidation
 author: francesca
+excerpt: Today is my first day back in the office after a week in Portugal with my family.
+Getting back into the swing of things can be a challenge but today I was really keen to get back and getting cracking on setting up our charity events in aid of Mind in Croydon.
 ---

 Today is my first day back in the office after a week in Portugal with my family.
 Getting back into the swing of things can be a challenge but today I was really keen to get back and getting cracking on setting up our charity events in aid of Mind in Croydon.